Labour woes threaten melon industry

 “It also gives growers the confidence that they’re producing a safe product for consumers.
 It’s something that we take a lot of pride in.”

 So while you’re probably not keen to head off to help with the next watermelon harvest (although if you are, we love you), you can show your support for our melon growers by buying more Aussie melons.
 They’re available year-round, although their supply peaks in summer.
-Not only will you be safe in the knowledge that they’re clean, green and Australian, you’ll also be helping to give a little back to the growers who give so much.
+You’ll be safe in the knowledge that they’re clean, green and Australian.
+You’ll also be helping to give a little back to the growers who give so much.

-To find out more about Australian melons, including some surprising recipe ideas, head to melonsaustralia.org.au
+For more on Australian melons, including recipe ideas, head to melonsaustralia.org.au